Mohammad Kazemi: Sanctions

 In October 2022, Kazemi was designated by the United States Department of the Treasury's Office of Foreign Assets Control (OFAC), under Executive Order 14078.
 In addition, he was sanctioned under Executive Order 13224 for his role in suppressing civil society in Iran and arresting dissidents, including dual nationals.
 Kazemi oversaw "the regime's brutal crackdown against protests" across Iran following the killing of Mahsa Amini.

 Kazemi was sanctioned by the United Kingdom in October 2024, along with other Iranian government figures.

 Death

-Kazemi and his deputy, Hassan Mohaqeq, were killed on 15 June 2025 during the Israeli strikes on Iran.
+Kazemi and his deputy, Hassan Mohaghegh, were killed on 15 June 2025 during the Israeli strikes on Iran.
 His death was announced by Israeli prime minister Benjamin Netanyahu, and later confirmed by Iran's Tasnim News Agency.
-It had previously been reported in Iranian media that Kazemi and Mohaqeq were trapped under rubble after an airstrike on an IRGC Intelligence Organization building in Tehran.
+It had previously been reported in Iranian media that Kazemi and Mohaghegh were trapped under rubble after an airstrike on an IRGC Intelligence Organization building in Tehran.